eduardolmedeiros/ansible-role-azcopy/README.md

 Role Name
 =========

-This role install azcopy binary.
+This role install azcopy binary from microsoft repository.

 [AzCopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10) is a command-line utility that you can use to copy blobs or files to or from a storage account.
 This article helps you download AzCopy, connect to your storage account, and then transfer files.